b-lukaszuk/BS_wJ_eng/contents/toothpaste.md

 ### Scenario 3

-We increase the radius of the hole, and observe what happens with the consumption of our product if the customers try to squeeze less toothpaste (they decrease the length of the strip by two units, when the change in the radius is by one unit).
+We increase the radius of the hole, and observe what happens with the consumption of our product if the customers try to squeeze less of our toothpaste (they decrease the length of the strip by two units, when we changed the radius by one unit).

 ```jl
 s = """